Where next?

 Find out more about sperm donation and the law – for donors.

 Sperm donors should normally be over 18 and under 46.
 However, in some rare cases, a clinic might allow an older donor to donate their sperm if they feel there are unlikely to be any serious consequences.
-You’ll also need to have various health tests for diseases like HIV and Hepatitis, which can take up to six months.
+You’ll also need to have various health tests for diseases like HIV and Hepatitis, some of which will be required before, during and after your donation.

-Expanded carrier screening (ECS) or testing involves identifying simultaneously the presence or the absence of many gene variants which might be associated with different conditions of varying severity and predictability.
+Expanded carrier screening (ECS) testing involves identifying whether the individual unknowingly carries gene variants associated with common genetic conditions, such as cystic fibrosis, that may be passed on to their children.
 Although we provide guidance to UK fertility clinics about donor screening in the HFEA’s Code of Practice, there is currently no national guidance in the UK specific to ECS.
-The HFEA does not require UK fertility clinics to carry out ECS and gamete donors are not required to have had this screening.
+The HFEA does not require UK fertility clinics to carry out ECS and gamete (egg or sperm) donors are not required to have had this screening.
 You should discuss any questions that you may have about ECS with your fertility clinic.

 Personal information: Your clinic will ask you to provide some personal information.
-Some non-identifying information will be available to the hopeful parents at the time of donation.
+Some non-identifying information will be available to the hopeful parent/s at the time of donation.
 Any children born from your donation will be able to access non-identifying information about you when they are 16 and they can apply for your identifying information when they are 18.
+Parents can access non-identifying information (in addition the information they received about the donor before treatment) from when the child is born (and are free to share this with their child of any age if they wish to).

 Find out more about the rules around releasing donor information